 To get the full benefits of ginger it should be regularly included in a diet that is based in anti-inflammatory foods.
 Foods that promote inflammation and should be avoided include refined carbohydrates such as processed grains, excessive refined sugars, fried foods, processed meats, margarines and shortenings.
 Conversely, a Mediterranean diet style, rich in leafy green vegetables and fruit, moderate amounts of unprocessed carbohydrates, fish, pastured eggs, herbs and spices, has been found to reduce inflammation and prevent chronic diseases.

-Here are a few of my favorite ways to incorporate ginger into anti-inflammatory diet:
+Here are a few of my favourite ways to incorporate ginger into an anti-inflammatory diet:

-• Add The Ginger People® ginger juice to a smoothie containing spinach, banana, blueberries, plain yogurt (or unsweetened coconut yogurt), and flax seeds.
+- Add The Ginger People® Organic Ginger Juice to a smoothie containing spinach, banana, blueberries, plain yogurt (or unsweetened coconut yogurt), and flax seeds.

-• Blend turmeric root with The Ginger People® minced ginger and cold water for a spicy and energizing morning elixir.
+- Blend turmeric root with The Ginger People® Organic Minced Ginger and cold water for a spicy and energising morning elixir.

-• Make a hearty salad, rich in leafy greens and fresh vegetables, and finish with a simple ginger dressing made from The Ginger People® minced ginger, garlic, extra virgin olive oil, rice vinegar, salt and pepper.
+- Make a hearty salad, rich in leafy greens and fresh vegetables, and finish with a simple ginger dressing made from The Ginger People® Organic Minced Ginger, garlic, extra virgin olive oil, rice vinegar, salt and pepper.

-• Add a splash of The Ginger People® ginger juice to oatmeal, topped with fresh berries and cinnamon.
+- Add a splash of The Ginger People® Organic Ginger Juice to oatmeal, topped with fresh berries and cinnamon.

-• Enjoy fish with a side of The Ginger People® pickled ginger, (the only pickled ginger on the market without artificial sweeteners).
+- Enjoy fish with a side of The Ginger People® Organic Sushi Ginger, (the only pickled ginger on the market without artificial sweeteners).